Evidence that maternal deaths have increased since abortion legalized in Ethiopia: Oxford doctor - LifeSite

 The sad truth is that McElroy is not fit to continue as a bishop, let alone become a cardinal.

-Please SIGN and SHARE this petition to uncover the rot that continues to tarnish Christ's Church.
+Please SIGN and SHARE this petition to stop the rot that continues to tarnish Christ's Church.

 We must do what we can to clean up this mess now.